What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 Some say ‘feel it to heal it’ but this workbook takes it a step deeper and helps you ‘see it to heal it.’
 If you’re the kind of person who logically knows how to live a healthy lifestyle but you compulsively do the opposite, this workbook will illuminate what’s standing in the way.
 Then, you know exactly where to focus your energy.

 You scrolled a looong while to get here.
-Let's take advantage!
+I'd love if you could leave a comment!

 I read and reply to every single one!
 Just like I do with my emails.
 Since I don’t use much social media (outside of Pinterest and YouTube), I very much enjoy this opportunity to hear your thoughts and connect ✨